camptocamp/oerpscenario/Readme.txt

 The tag need to be set carefully because it's the way we use the test scenario suite.
 Add tage for:
  - Branch name, like @addons, @extra-addons
  - Module name, like @account, @stock
- - Scenario name, like @invoicing
+ - Scenario name, like @invoicing, @reconciliation
+ - For Wizards add @wizard

 A scenario represent a whole test case, using different module and features.
 Because all tests are already explained / descried through the Gherkin syntax, you don't really need to provide any docs on them.